Couch to 5K Running Plan Schedule

-The C25K Running Plan was designed for inexperienced runners who are just beginning an exercise routine.
+Josh Clark designed the C25K Running Plan for inexperienced runners who are just beginning an exercise routine.
 While the objective isn't necessarily to run a 5K, having a race as a goal is a great way to stay on track.
 The plan has worked for many thousands of people because of the following features:

 - It starts off slow, but gets the couch potato running 3.1 miles (5K) or 30 minutes in nine weeks.

 - It starts with a gentle combination of walking and jogging and works up to all running.

 - Each workout takes only 20 to 30 minutes, three days a week.